Skilled Worker Visa UK

 - Representative of an overseas business

-You will have to show that you are paid in accordance with your certificate of sponsorship and that the employer, or sponsor, still needs you for the foreseeable future even though you will not need sponsorship after you are granted ILR.
+You will have to show that you are paid at least the going rate for the job (even if you relied on a PhD reduction in your previous application) and that the employer, or sponsor, still needs you for the foreseeable future even though you will not need sponsorship after you are granted ILR.

 The sponsor must have permission to sponsor skilled workers on the date of the decision on ILR application.
 This is an important requirement which is outside the applicant’s control.